Other-People-UCSD/docs/docs/projects/zine-viewer.md

 - Changing page
   - Can be improved to only render once the slider is released
-- Rough, rerendering zooming
+- Rough rerenders for zooming
 - Moveable viewer such that specific parts of a zoomed page can be read clearly
 - Embeddable on other domains with full functionality as long as allow=fullscreen is enabled
+- Viewing pages as single pages instead of a spread

 ## Unsupported Features

-- Viewing pages as single pages instead of a spread
+- Smooth zooming
 - Changing the viewing option to other pdf files
+  - Can be approached by defining different routes for different zines